NMITTutor/Thoughts/thoughts/Readme.md

-This is the original C# FizzBizz
+This is the original C# FizzBuzz